A Complete Guide to Internet Service During the Coronavirus Pandemic

-Whether you are looking to get connected, stay connected, or look for resources to support your family online, we have you covered.
+Whether you’re looking to get connected, stay connected, or find resources to support your family online, we have you covered.

-If you are trying to get connected to the internet right away, several national providers have opened up their low-income internet programs, allowing you to receive free connectivity for up to two months if you qualify.
+If you’re trying to connect to the internet right away, several internet providers have opened up their low-income internet programs, allowing you to receive discounted or free connectivity if you qualify.

-Below, you’ll find several free options for getting connected:
+Below, you’ll find several low-cost and free options for getting connected:

 |Provider||Sign Up||Internet Plan||Who It’s For||Price|

-Will my internet service be shut off if I can’t pay my bill during the coronavirus?
+Will my internet service shut off if I can’t pay my bill during the coronavirus pandemic?

-Luckily, most providers are heeding the Federal Communication Commission’s call to avoid disconnecting users during the current pandemic.
+Luckily, most providers are heeding the FCC’s call to avoid disconnecting users during the pandemic.
 This means that your internet service likely won’t be cut off, even if you can’t pay your bill.